Installing and Configuring an ODBC Driver on macOS

 Prerequisites

 Before installing the driver, you need to make sure that your system has a driver manager installed.
-Our drivers for macOS are compatible with the iODBC driver manager. iODBC is a free and open source driver manager widely used on macOS, Linux, and Unix systems.
+Our drivers for macOS are compatible with the iODBC driver manager. iODBC is a free and open-source driver manager widely used on macOS, Linux, and Unix systems.

-Most macOS installations do not come with a driver manager as part of the operating system, so you need to install it yourself.
+Most Macs do not come with a driver manager as part of the operating system, so you need to install it yourself.
 You can download the latest version of iODBC from the iODBC website.
 The driver manager is installed with its own GUI tool for creating a DSN, the iODBC Administrator.

 To install iODBC:

-You might get an error “iODBC-SDK.pkg can’t be opened because it is from an unidentified developer”.
+You might get an error that says “iODBC-SDK.pkg can’t be opened because it is from an unidentified developer”.
 To resolve the issue, open System Preferences and choose Security & Privacy.
-Under the General tab, click on the lock icon in the bottom left corner to unlock the settings.
+Under the General tab, click the lock icon in the bottom left corner to unlock the settings.
 You should see that the installer you tried to open was blocked from opening.
 Click Open Anyway to open the app.

 You will be guided through the steps necessary to install the iODBC Driver Manager.
-After successful installation, you should be able to see the iODBC folder in the Applications folder.
+After the successful installation, you should be able to see the iODBC folder in the Applications folder.

 Installing an ODBC Driver on macOS

-For the purposes of this article, we will install ODBC Driver for Oracle on macOS.
+For the purposes of this article, we will install the ODBC Driver for Oracle on macOS.
 You can find Devart ODBC drivers for macOS and download the needed driver as a .pkg file on our ODBC drivers page.
 A .pkg file is installed with the Apple Installer.
 Devart drivers are compatible with 32-bit and 64-bit ODBC-compliant applications.

 2. After reading the license agreement, click Continue, then Agree to proceed with the installation.

-4. In the Installation Type, click Install.
+4. On the Installation Type page, click Install.

 5. Once the installation has been successfully completed, you will see the corresponding message.